adityatelange/hugo-PaperMod/content/posts/My Current HiFi Audio Setup.md

 ---

-# Audio Source #2 - Compact Discs
+## Audio Source #2 - Compact Discs
 Vinyl doesn't interest me (too much).
 Records are en vogue right now, and you'll pay a premium for vinyl wherever you go.
 I remember the headaches of vinyl, the space they take up, turning the record over, and dealing with all the mechanisms of turntables and maintenance.
 Compact discs became the dominant format for many reasons which still hold true today.

 Nowadays, nobody wants CDs.
 Heck, I've had people just give me CDs that they can't even play back anymore.
 Used, you can pick them up for a few bucks, and they still sound great.

 CDs have many benefits - even in 2022:

-They sound awesome!
+1. They sound awesome!
 You might be hard pressed to hear the difference between streaming and CDs.
-Once you own them, you own them.
+2. Once you own them, you own them.
 Physical media has many advantages over streaming.
 At any point in time, a streaming service could pull one of your favorite tracks for any reason.
-No ongoing fee.
+3. No ongoing fee.
 Pay once, and it's yours.
-You can rip them to your computer and play them back in perfect quality from a variety of devices and apps.
+4. You can easily rip them to your computer and play them back in perfect quality from a variety of devices and apps.
-They're less expensive than vinyl.
+5. They're less expensive than vinyl.
-Available used for a fraction of the cost that they were even decades ago and that includes being adjusted for inflation.
+6. Readily available used for a fraction of the cost that they were even decades ago and that includes being adjusted for inflation.
-Fairly durable (although can break, scratch, etc.)
+7. Fairly durable (although can break, scratch, etc.)
-Always have the same audio quality regardless of age and times played.
+8. Always have the same audio quality regardless of age and times played.
-Don't need to be flipped like records.
+9. Don't need to be flipped over like records.
-Retro / cool / hipster factor.
+10. Retro / cool / hipster factor.
 Records are mainstream - heck BestBuy even offers them.
 CDs are today's underdog - they're not "in."
-You'll most likely listen to all the tracks, in order, like the the artist intended.
+11. You'll most likely listen to all the tracks, in order, like the the artist intended.
 You'll probably even listen to songs that you might otherwise skip.
 Some of these songs might not be the popular hits, but you might find some that you'll absolutely love or would have missed otherwise.

 Mark my words.
 Compact discs will see a resurgence within the next few years when the younger generations rediscover them.

+---

-Audio Source #3 - Plex and Plexamp
+## Audio Source #3 - Plex and Plexamp
 There are many solutions to streaming your ripped CD collection at home.
 These include Roon, Audirvana, and more.
 However, those solutions have a monthly cost.
 Paying monthly to play music I already own seems crazy to me.
 I've looked at Roon before and was completely unimpressed.
 Audirvana costs an arm and a leg, and isn't something I'd consider.

 Plex on the other hand is $120 for a lifetime membership.
 It allows you to stream any and all of your media - including DSD files.
 Off topic, but with regards to DSD, I only have a few test files that I downloaded as this seems like a dead / dying format.
 32 bit PCM WAV files seem to be better than DSD and a new more modern standard.
 Once you have purchased your membership to Plex, you have full access to the Plexamp app for your phone, tablet, or computer.
 It works great!

-Plexamp allows me to stream my CD library losslessly when on wifi and lossy when on cellular - from anywhere!
-When streaming lossless files it's near bit perfect.
+Plexamp allows me to stream my CD library losslessly when on wifi and lossy when on cellular - from anywhere![^1] When streaming lossless files it's near bit perfect.
 I say near, because Plex doesn't actually say bit perfect anywhere, but one of the developers eluded to the fact that it's bit perfect-ish on one of the forums.
 I guess it does some processing, although you can minimize that in settings.
 When connected to an external DAC, it displays the correct bitrate of the file being played.

+[^1]: There is one major caveat to streaming outside of your home network though.
+In my case, it causes our router to crash sporadically.
+To fix this issue, I plan on building my own router using PFSense.

 All is not perfect in the land of Plex, there are a few issues with the Plexamp app:
 You cannot download your full library.
 Why?
 Because the developer says so.
 They've ignored that request from their users, and just don't care.
 That's the way it is.
 You need to download each album one at a time.
 Cannot just download an individual song, it has to be the full album.